Ronih95/UAV-Thesis/README.md

 # Window: 200 samples | Threshold: |z| > 3
 ```

-**Why rolling Z-score?** Using a global mean and standard deviation could misclassify changing conditions throughout a flight (acceleration, deceleration) as anomalies.
-A local rolling Z-score solves this problem.
+**Why rolling Z-score?** A global mean would flag normal variation during takeoff and landing as anomalies.
+By computing mean and standard deviation over a moving window, the threshold adapts to whatever the signal is doing right now.

 **Threshold |z| > 3:** Under the Gaussian distribution assumption, 99.7% of values fall within this bound.
 Values exceeding it are very likely genuine anomaly signals.